The 45th Annual French Meadows Summer Camp

 Work/Exchange: There are a limited number of work exchange positions available for camp.
 See Work Exchange for information.

-The following camp rules are listed to help make the camp go smoothly, and are requested by the Forest Service and/or the camp staff.
-See also the cancellation policy below.
+The following camp rules are listed to assure a safe and enjoyable experience for all and are requested by the Forest Service and/or the camp staff.

 1. Drive 5 mph within camp boundaries.
 There are children playing and people walking leisurely on the road.
 Drive slowly for their safety and yours.